 Just like adults, children appreciate being in control of their own destiny.

-So as it comes time for a task to be complete – one that was agreed upon in the family meeting – ask your child when he or she plans to complete it.
+So when it comes time for a task to be complete ask your child when he or she plans to complete it.

 In the example of putting away the laundry and cleaning his room, ask your son at the start of the weekend when he plans to accomplish these tasks.
 If the time he chooses isn’t viable, help him pick a time that makes the most sense for both him and your family.
 And most of all, make sure he sticks to his end of the bargain.
 If not?
 Then you’ll choose a time for him next time.